chipsalliance/caliptra-rtl/README.md

 # caliptra-fw
-Firmware for Caliptra RoT IP
+RTL and verification for Caliptra RoT IP